9 reasons to change exit signs

 Non-electric photoluminescent exit signs are also ideal for wet environments and chemical and dangerous goods environments, with no electric components or batteries presenting an ignition risk.

-The electric components in electric exit signs consume power 24/7 (and every component is a potential source of failure).
+The electric components in electric-battery exit signs consume power 24/7 – and every component is a potential source of failure.

-Don’t underestimate how many electric exit signs you have in your buildings – there may be 10’s, 100’s or 1,000’s silently adding to your bills.
-Every photoluminescent exit sign that replaces an electric exit sign reduces your electricity bill.
+Don’t underestimate how many electric-battery exit signs are in your buildings – there may be 10’s, 100’s or 1,000’s silently adding to your bills.
+Every photoluminescent exit sign that replaces an electric-battery exit sign reduces your electricity bill.

 2. No carbon emissions

-Consuming no electricity means no carbon emissions from the operation of a photoluminescent exit sign.
+Not consuming electricity means no carbon emissions from the operation of a photoluminescent exit sign.
 This is important to combat climate change.
-For companies with Corporate Sustainability Strategies the reduction in emissions can be reported annually based upon the reduction in the number of electric exit signs.
+For companies with Corporate Sustainability Strategies the reduction in emissions can be reported annually based upon the reduction in the number of electric-battery exit signs.
+Changing exit signs reduces your emissions.

 3. No battery